A repost of one I felt was VERY MUCH WORTH YOUR TIME…. (Mike S. 02-12-17)

-> P.S.
-If you are in one of the states that is socked in with weather and want to download and watch some of the Defensive Handgun Drills for future use at the range, the Vimeo page is live!
-Visit it here: Vimeo/Defensive Handgun
+P.S.
+If you are in one of the states that is socked in with weather and want to download and watch some of the Defensive Handgun Drills for future use at the range, you can get the videos with the drills book here!

 Until Then – Train Hard!